-Emergency evacuation and fire drills are required for most university buildings, depending upon occupancy and use, and must be conducted in accordance with the Virginia Statewide Fire Prevention Code and International Fire Code.
+Emergency evacuation and fire drills are required for all university buildings.
+The frequency of fire drills is dependent upon occupancy and use, and must be conducted in accordance with the Virginia Statewide Fire Prevention Code and International Fire Code.
 All emergency evacuation drills are scheduled and conducted by EHS.
 The frequency and required participation of fire drills is as follows: